PsychedelicShayna/coretempf/README.md

-# Coretem(pf) - The Printf of Core Temperature Reading
+# Coretempf - The Sane Way to Output Core Temps

 Outputting core temperatures, in a user-specified format, akin to `printf`.
 No more `sensors | rg "^Pack[^\+]+([^ ]+)" -o -r '$1'` shenanigans.